 Amron Gravett is a freelance book indexer for Wild Clover Book Services (established in 2011).
-She indexes scholarly and trade books on the following subjects: animal ethics, arts, child and family studies, culture, gender, land politics, and religion.
-To date, she has indexed over 240 books and publications.
+She indexes scholarly and trade books on the following subjects animal ethics, arts, child and family studies, culture, gender, land politics, and religion.

 Prior to indexing, she served the needs of library users.
 In public libraries, she served in various roles: library director, assistant library director, reference librarian, Spanish language librarian, and teen librarian.
 In a special collection library, her work as Assistant Director at Cross-Cultural Dance Resources provided rare book preservation and research on the anthropology of dance.
 In the academic setting, she provided digital document and interlibrary loan services at Scripps Institute of Oceanography Library, a branch of the UC San Diego Libraries.